Acoustic signaling enables collective perception and control in active matter systems: Self-organized states

-Finally, if the structure size of blobs exceeds the range over which constituting agents are able to acoustically synchronize, the aggregates can become decorated by outer layers of agents with traveling, metachronal waves or desynchronized oscillations (\textit{volvoxes}) (Fig.\@ \ref{fig:pd}(f), Supplementary Video 6~\cite{supplemental_videos}).
-Therefore, heterogeneous phase patterns or decorrelated oscillations surround the central phase-synchronized region.
-This situation is reminiscent of the ``chimera states'' occurring in coupled oscillator systems~\cite{abrams2004chimera}.
-The coexistence of synchronized and desynchronized swarmers is also reflected in the agents' frequency distribution, where we observe a constant part with increased frequencies, about 10-fold that of free agents, and an irregular fraction of agents with lower frequencies (frequency panel in Fig.\@ \ref{fig:pd}(f)).
-In the example shown in Fig.\@ \ref{fig:pd}(f), featuring metachronal waves, the emitted waves interfere with the center synchronized oscillations and lead to a strong modulation of the acoustic signal.

 Altogether, we observe multiple emergent collective states in the system of acoustically coupled swarmers.
 Blobs and volvoxes arise predominantly for small agent velocities and when the sound-mediated attraction is strong (Fig.\@ \ref{fig:pd}(a)).
 For weaker acoustic susceptibility/larger agent velocities, aggregates can become asymmetric, leading to the formation of larvae or ouroboroi solutions.
 Increasing the agent velocities further, the collectives lose any internal polar defects, and snake solutions become predominant.
 The collective solutions not only feature phenomenological differences in terms of their polar defect localization or collective propagation velocity but also exhibit distinct acoustic signatures.
 The acoustic coupling induces different collective frequency distributions with varying mean and spread and distinguishable dynamics of acoustic amplitudes.
-Thereby, the acoustic system gives rise to cognitive flock configurations through spontaneous symmetry breaking and self-organized frequency distribution of agents via acoustic coupling.
-Similar solutions so far required externally imposed, symmetry breaking vision cones for mutual interactions \cite{barberis2016large}.
+Thereby, the system of acoustically interacting agents gives rise to cognitive flock configurations through spontaneous symmetry breaking and self-organized frequency distribution of agents via acoustic coupling.
+In previous studies of active matter systems, similar types of collective states were observed only upon explicitly imposing a symmetry-breaking vision cone for mutual interactions \cite{barberis2016large}.